Dasmariñas: Dasmariñas Bagong Bayan

 Dasmariñas Bagong Bayan (DBB) was established in 1975 under the government of Pres.
 Ferdinand Marcos.
 At first, it occupies 234 ha of land in the city and is 8 km away from the city center.
 This land was bought by the PHHC or the People Homesite Housing Corporation to the owners at two million and four hundred thousand pesos (P2,400,000) which then became the resettlement area for the less-privileged families living in the depressed areas of Metro Manila.
 The families of Eduardo Coronel, Rogelio Tomas, Ruben Alvarez, Manuel Rabang, Aurora Dela Cruz and Diosdado Alto were the first ones to live here.
 Diosdado Alto, Rodolfo Urubia, Danilo Serrano, Maximo Esteban, Manuel Macuto and Francisco Gonzales became the first barangay leaders.

 After a few years, DBB was divided into 30 barangays with a population of 100,000 living in more than 600 ha of land.
 Each families were given 90 to 200 sqm which they loan from the NHA or the National Housing Authority.
 On September 12, 1990, the Sangguniang Bayan (Municipal Council) passed Order 108-90 ordering DBB to be divided into 47 barangays which then was approved by the authority.

 Today, the Congressional Avenue is lined with numerous schools and business establishments.
-The SM Market Mall Dasmariñas and Kadiwa market offers goods at cheaper price which then serve as an alternative market for the town.
-Schools such as the Dasmariñas Central Elementary School and Dasmariñas Integrated High School are just nearby the market.
+SM Market Mall Dasmariñas and Kadiwa market offers goods at cheaper price which then serve as an alternative market for the city.
+And also there are fast foodchains and new shopping center named Ventura Mall Dasmariñas.

+Schools such as the Dasmariñas II Central School and Dasmariñas Integrated High School are just nearby the market.
 Along the said avenue sits the De La Salle University-Dasmariñas Campus.